 How much do hearing aids cost at Gundersen?

-Hearing aids and their associated services vary in price, depending on brand, style and features.
+Hearing aids vary in price, depending on brand, style and features.
 Most quality hearing aids at Gundersen cost between $1,100 and $2,600 per ear.
 Independent hearing centers may appear to have lower initial costs for hearing aids but often add extra charges.

 Our prices are bundled to include: